 Spectra of photon flux densities are measured in units of nmol photons m-2 s-1 nm-1.
 PAR corresponds to the integral of the spectrum from 400 to 700 nm.
-PAR is derived from the spectrometer when "Use Ext.
-PAR" in Menu Sensor Settings is checked (available by selecting "Sensors" in the Main Manu), and the spectrometer is selected as external PAR sensor (Main Menu \rightarrow Sensor \rightarrow Leaf Clip/Ext PAR \rightarrow External PAR sensor \rightarrow Spectrometer; Fig. 54, page 83).
+PAR is derived from the spectrometer when "Ext.
+PAR Sensor" is set to "On" in menu "Sensor Settings" (available by selecting "Sensors" in the Main Manu), and the spectrometer is selected as external PAR sensor (Main Menu \rightarrow

+Sensors \rightarrow External PAR sensor \rightarrow Spectrometer; Fig. 56, page 85).